NicDuplessy/Insta-Clone/README.md

-# Insta-Clone
-Instagram Clone
+#Insta Clone

-Instagram Clone using React and Firebase
+Instagram Clone using React frontend and Firebase backend